ibm-cloud-docs/Registry/registry_private.md

 You can use private network connections to securely route your data in {{site.data.keyword.registrylong}}.
 {: shortdesc}

-If you use cloud-based services for production workloads, you can use a secure private connection so that you ensure that you adhere to any compliance regulations.
+If you use cloud-based services for production workloads, you can use a secure private connection so that you can ensure that you adhere to any compliance regulations.
 You can use {{site.data.keyword.cloud_notm}} service endpoints to connect to {{site.data.keyword.cloud_notm}} services over the private {{site.data.keyword.cloud_notm}} network.

 Service endpoints make it easier to securely route network traffic between different {{site.data.keyword.cloud_notm}} services and your registry over the private {{site.data.keyword.cloud_notm}} network.
 This network routing ensures that your data doesn't go over the public internet.